blindacai/Snake/README.md

 Rewrite good old Snake to get familiar with TypeScipt, with reference to [Snake-JS](https://github.com/betamos/Snake-JS)

-Control the snake's using keyboard arrows.
+Control the snake using keyboard arrows.
 Snake can walk through the wall and will only die when colliding with self.

 More features to be added...